 To perform a restore, run the cdbRestore command on each node.
-You can use this method for either a missing or corrupted cluster database.
+You can use this method for either a missing or a corrupted cluster database.
 Do the following:

-- 1. Stop CXFS services. - 2.
-Stop cluster services on each node. - 3.
+- 1. Stop CXFS services on all nodes in the cluster. - 2.
+Stop the cluster administration daemons on each administration node. - 3.
 Remove the old database by using the cdbreinit command on each node. - 4.
-Stop cluster services again (these were restarted automatically by cdbreinit in the previous step) on each node. - 5.
-Use the cdbRestore command on each node. - 6.
-Start cluster services on each node.
+Stop the cluster administration daemons again (these were restarted automatically by cdbreinit in the previous step) on each node.

+- 5. Use the cdbRestore command on each node. - 6.
+Start the cluster administration daemons on each node.